Reservoir Engineering Basics

 - Identification of fluid contacts and pressure gradients

 The first day of this class will introduce students to some of the fundamentals of reservoir engineering.
 Participants will learn about the role of reservoir engineering in exploration and production as well as how reservoir engineers interact with other engineering disciplines.
 Reservoir environment and formation properties will also be discussed to include, structure and properties of rocks, porosity, permeability, compressibility, wettability, and capillary pressure.
-Participants will learn about the identification of contacts.
+Participants will learn about the identification of contacts as well as effective and relative permeability and how to measure relative permeability.
 The definition of reservoir pressure and the determination of pressure gradients will also be discussed.

 - Principles of Well Testing in reservoir characterization

-Participants will cover reservoir fundamentals to include, fluid flow, Darcy’s Law, applications in radial flow, stratified reservoirs, and damage zone.
-Expansions for gas wells applications, principles of well testing in reservoir characterization and the estimation of average pressure will also be discussed.
-This day will introduce participants to the application of diffusivity equation and the application of line source solution.
+Day three will introduce participants to the application of diffusivity equation and the application of line source solution.
 The participants will also learn about the use of well testing in determining average reservoir pressure, productivity index, permeability, and skin effect.
-The day will end with the participants learning inflow performance and nodal analysis.
+The day will end with the participants learning inflow performance in oil and gas wells and nodal analysis.